merberich/teachable_dl/README.md

 Python 3 command-line tool for downloading your purchased + free courses on the teachable platform.

+---
+**NOTICE**

+As of 2022 this script is defunct.
+With the release of the Teachable API, Teachable now uses a Single-Sign On method backed by Cloudflare, which effectively means that the cookies method for maintaining session information no longer works for this site.
+Cloudflare also stops bots from being able to log into the service successfully via a number of checks (browser checking, captchas, etc).

+If you have experience working around bot-defeating features and believe users should have direct file access to content they paid for, please feel free to open a PR.
+Branch `feature-workaround-teachable-sso` has infrastructure for login direct to the SSO, but is currently defeated by bot detection.

+---

 ## Installation

 1) Install latest Python 3 version.